mieze221/MSU_COSC352/Languages.md

 | 22 | [TypeScript](https://www.typescriptlang.org) | Open | 🟢 2 | ✅ Yes | [node](https://hub.docker.com/_/node) (TypeScript runs via Node.js) |
 | 23 | [Whitespace](https://esolangs.org/wiki/Whitespace) | Open | 🔴 5 | ⚠️ Limited | No official image; can be set up manually |
 | 24 | [Zig](https://ziglang.org) | Cameron | 🔴 5 | ⚠️ Limited | No official image; can be set up manually with Alpine/Ubuntu |

-Now everything is sorted and includes the references.
-Let me know if you need any more tweaks! 🚀